Spontaneous scalarization: Black-hole scalarization

-\textcite{Herdeiro:2019yjy} put forward a motivation to study these models.
+\textcite{Herdeiro:2019yjy} put forward their motivation for studying these models.
 They noted that quantum effects can break the scale invariance and vanishing energy-momentum trace properties of electro-vacuum \gr \bh{s}.
-As a consequence, even the simplest nonminimally scalar field coupling $\xi \varphi^2 R$ can result in \bh scalarization when these quantum effects are taken into account.
+As a consequence, even the simplest nonminimally scalar-field coupling $\xi \varphi^2 R$ can result in \bh scalarization when these quantum effects are taken into account.
 Within these models, they discussed the scalarization of the Reissner-N\"ordstrom solution and a noncommutative generalization of the Schwarzschild solution.
-They found that resultant scalarized \bh{s} are, in general, entropically favored over the \gr solutions.
+They found that the resulting scalarized \bh{s} are in general entropically favored over the \gr solutions.